ray-project/ray/doc/source/starting-ray.rst

       config.local_mode = true;
       ray::Init(config);

-    .. note:: If you just want to run your Java code in local mode, you can run it without Ray or even Python installed.
+    .. note:: If you just want to run your C++ code in local mode, you can run it without Ray or even Python installed.

 Note that there are some known issues with local mode.
 Please read :ref:`these tips <local-mode-tips>` for more information.